Icemelon99/test_project_dailyfresh/README.md

 Study only projects, it is used for test my learning.
-1. dailyfresh
+The project name is dailyfresh.
-a E-commerce website, use Django.
+A E-commerce website, use Django.